 As of 2018 (post-tax reform), the IRS allows individuals under age 50 to contribute up to $18,500 per year in a 401(k) and $5,500 per year in an IRA and/or Roth IRA.
 And if you are age 50 or older, you can make additional catch-up contributions to these retirement vehicles -- letting you contribute up to a max of $24,500 per year for 401(k)s and $6,500 per year for IRAs and Roth IRAs.

-If you are a business owner, you can contribute even more to a SIMPLE IRA (up to $12,000 with a catch- up limit of $14,500) or a SEP IRA (up to $51,000) for 2013.
-For those who have the resources, now is the time to save up as much as possible.
+If you are a business owner, you can contribute even more to a SIMPLE IRA (up to $12,500 with a catch- up limit of $15,500) or a SEP IRA (up to $55,000) for 2018.

 If you are having difficulty with your income, it might make sense to begin taking Social Security benefits when you can.
 Even though you'll have smaller monthly benefits, you'll at least have some income, and you can leave more of your nest egg to grow, rather than withdrawing quite as much right now.

 For those with larger nest eggs, it makes sense to draw down your tax-advantaged accounts now, reducing their size and waiting to begin taking Social Security benefits.
 Unless you have a Roth IRA, you be required to take minimum withdrawals from your tax-advantaged accounts when you reach 70½.
 Since your required minimum distributions be based on the size of your nest egg (as well as other ), reducing your nest egg now can have benefits later.

 3. Figure out How You Wpend Your Time

 Many seniors experience declining mental and physical health as a result of social isolation after they quit their day jobs.